ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 protocol are (1) the parameters configured out of band and (2) a measurement.
 Clients are not expected to store any state across any upload flows, nor are they required to implement any sort of report upload retry mechanism.
-By design, the protocol in this document is robust against individual client upload failures since the protocol output is an aggregate over all inputs.
+By design, the protocol in this document is robust against individual Client upload failures since the protocol output is an aggregate over all inputs.

 ### Aggregator capabilities

-Helpers and leaders have different operational requirements.
-The design in this document assumes an operationally competent leader, i.e., one that has no storage or computation limitations or constraints, but only a modestly provisioned helper, i.e., one that has computation, bandwidth, and storage constraints.
-By design, leaders must be at least as capable as helpers, where helpers are generally required to:
+Leaders and Helpers have different operational requirements.
+The design in this document assumes an operationally competent Leader, i.e., one that has no storage or computation limitations or constraints, but only a modestly provisioned Helper, i.e., one that has computation, bandwidth, and storage constraints.
+By design, Leaders must be at least as capable as Helpers, where Helpers are generally required to:

 - Support the aggregate sub-protocol, which includes validating and aggregating reports; and
 - Publish and manage an HPKE configuration that can be used for the upload protocol.

-In addition, for each DAP task, helpers are required to:
+In addition, for each DAP task, the Helper is required to:

 - Implement some form of batch-to-report index, as well as inter- and intra-batch replay mitigation storage, which includes some way of tracking